charmingbrew/charmingbrew.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I'm Dane, a software developer for an adaptive optics company.
-I get to work on really neat projects with a huge variety of really smart people.
+I'm Dane, a software engineer and a maker.

-Professionally, I do most of my work in C++ on Windows.
-Visual Studio is where I spend most of my time at work.
-I also work with LabVIEW occasionally.
+I work for Charter Communications.
+I have experience developing C# and C++ desktop and server software for Windows, particularly software interacting with add-in hardware and data acquisition.
+I also have experience writing Python, Matlab and LabVIEW.

-Personally, I write in a lot of languages.
-Java is my main go-to language, but I also write C#, Python and C++ for projects.
-I love working on projects involving embedded systems and electronics.
+I'm a maker and some of my favorite hobbies include woodworking, 3D printing, and electronics.
+Building something neat is super satisfying and I hope to someday have a nice home shop to foster this creativity.

 I also volunteer for FIRST Robotics and Team 1619.
-I teach high school students how to program in a challenging sporting environment.
+I teach high school students how to program and build robots.
 It is by far one of the most fulfilling things I have ever done.

 ### Contact me